-The diagnostic procedures we've conducted were bioscopy, Quantiferon TBC test and a true cut biopsy of the lungs as well as a CT scan and a nuclear magnetic resonance scan.
-Biopsy is indicated when other radiological findings are not clear.
-[16].
+The diagnostic procedures that were conducted were bioscopy, QuantiFERON-TB test, and a Tru-cut biopsy of the lungs, as well as a CT scan and a nuclear MRI scan.
+Biopsy is indicated when other radiological findings are not clear [16].
 However, in hydatid cyst, biopsy can lead to the rupture and systematic reaction, hence biopsy should be avoided.
-After True cut biopsy in our case, the diagnosis of inflammatory pseudo tumor has been established.
-We had no experience with this kind of tumor and in the literature, we founded many names related to this lesion-fibrous xanthoma, plasma cell granuloma, pseudosarcoma, lymphoid hamartoma, myxoid hamartoma, inflammatory myofibroblastic tumor [17].
+After Tru-cut biopsy in our case, the diagnosis of inflammatory pseudo tumor has been established.
+We had no experience with this kind of tumor and in the literature, we found many names related to this lesion like fibrous xanthoma, plasma cell granuloma, pseudosarcoma, lymphoid hamartoma, myxoid hamartoma, inflammatory myofibrohistiocytic proliferation, benign myofibroblastoma, and most recently, inflammatory myofibroblastic tumor [17].
 The treatment is based on two pillars: chemotherapy and surgical treatment.
-Surgical treatment is treatment of choice.
+Surgical treatment is the treatment of choice.
+Among diverse surgical approaches and techniques, posterior laminectomy and fusion is the treatment of choice.
 However, it can be combined with thoracotomy [18].
-According to the literature, the main withdraw regarding surgical treatment are: systematic allergic reaction, recurrence and general contraindications [19].
-Pharmacologic treatment consists of administration of anti-parasitic drugs such as benzimidazoles albendazole and mebendazole; [20].
-According to the Turgut, the low rate of recurrence have patients with combined pharmacological therapy (5% in patients treated combined modalities and 32% in only surgery patients) [21].
-We were against radio and chemotherapy, which was suggested by radiologist and we offered surgical treatment in order to confirm diagnosis, to make complete resection of the lesion and to stabilize the spinal column, which was expected after complete removal of the cyst.
-The aim of spine surgery, depending on where the condition is located, is to decompress the spinal cord and, if necessary, to stabilize the spinal column to make up for the stability that was lost during cyst excision.
+According to literature, the main drawbacks regarding the surgical treatment are: systematic allergic reaction, recurrence, and general contraindications [19].
+Pharmacologic treatment consists of administration of anti-parasitic drugs such as benzimidazoles (albendazole and mebendazole) [20].
+According to the Turgut [21], patients that have a low rate of recurrence are those with combined pharmacological therapy (5% in patients treated with combined modalities, and 32% in those patients who only underwent surgery).
+We were against radiation therapy and chemotherapy, which was suggested by radiologist and we offered surgical treatment in order to confirm diagnosis, to make complete resection of the lesion and to stabilize the spinal column, which was expected after complete removal of the cyst.
+The aim of spinal surgery, depending on where the condition is located, is to decompress the spinal cord and, if necessary, to stabilize the spinal column to make up for the stability that was lost during cyst excision.
 This postulate is related to all spinal pathologies.
-We performed corpectomy with an implantation of an expandible cage and a posterior transpedicular stabilization and cyst removal, as we couldn't perform anterior fixation due to lack of availability of implants.
+We performed corpectomy with an implantation of an expandable cage, and a posterior transpedicular stabilization and cyst removal, as we could not perform anterior fixation due to lack of availability of implants.
 Albendazole can be helpful in preventing or delaying recurrence as well as preventing intraoperative dissemination of the cyst, even though it is well known that it cannot guarantee recovery or prevent recurrence when used alone [3].
 This is especially true when used as an auxiliary application in patients who are ineligible for surgery or in conjunction with surgical treatment.
-Our patient was treated with Abendazol for six months administered intravenously after the initial surgery.
+Our patient was treated with albendazole (intravenously administered) for six months after the initial surgery.
 A cysticidal substance (hypertonic 30% saline, cetrimide, or 70-95% ethanol) can be used.
-During the procedure our patient underwent we did not use any type of cysticidal substance, only hypertonic saline solution was used as an irrigation method as well as an Iodine solution [22].
-The risk of recurrence has varied between 30% and 100%.
-[23, 24].
-Our patient has been regularly radiologically and radiographically monitored on three, six, 12 and 24 months and no dissemination or recurrence of the cyst has been noted.
+During the procedure our patient underwent, we did not use any type of cysticidal substance, only hypertonic saline solution was used as an irrigation method as well as an iodine solution [22].
+The risk of recurrence has varied between 30% and 100% [23, 24].
+Our patient underwent regular radiological follow-up at three, six, 12, and 24 months post-surgery, with no evidence of cyst recurrence or dissemination.
 The limitation was that the patient was lost to follow up after two years of initial operation.
-We are aware that spinal hydatid cyst has been already described in literature and the diagnosis and treatment options are well known and evidence based.
-However, our opinion was that this case is interesting due to several peculiarities: wrong patient behavior, wrong working diagnosis, pathohistological finding of the biopsy as well as the type of surgical treatment.
+We are aware that spinal hydatid cyst has been already described in literature and the diagnosis and treatment options are well known and evidence-based.
+However, our opinion was that this case is interesting due to several peculiarities: wrong patient behavior, wrong working diagnosis, histopathological finding of the biopsy, as well as the type of surgical treatment.